 But isn’t this still better than the same difference on a straight keyboard?

 No. On a straight keyboard, the unnaturally outward curved wrists incline you to rotate your hands inward when reaching for keys with the little finger.
-Consequently, your outside fingers naturally moves forward when needed.
+Consequently, your outside fingers naturally move forward when needed.
 This reduces finger-overextension at the cost of wrist strain.
 A split keyboard straightens the wrists, meaning that the pinky has no assistance when reaching for the outer keys.

 Perhaps this does not matter if you rarely use the enter key, such as when typing prose, but I am a programmer so enter is my second most popular key.
 It probably didn’t help that I was using the Ergo Pro when developing Qwerty War.
 Though I wanted to love it, I had to abandon the Ergo Pro after a week due to crippling pain.